Oscillatory Line-Driven Winds: The Role of Atmospheric Stratification: Results

 For completeness, we briefly describe our method below.
 We substitute $f_1~=~g(r)h(t)$ where $h(t)~=~\exp[-i\omega t]$ into eq. \ref{eq:Wave}, decomposing the wave equation into the complex second-order ODE:

 We force a continuous, purely real oscillation frequency at the inner radius using the above substitution.
-Physically, the continuous oscillation would be analogous to having a driver at the wind base sinusoidally perturbing the wind at a specific amplitude.
+Physically, the continuous oscillation would be analogous to having a steady stream of acoustic waves entering the domain.

 The imposed real frequency forces amplitude changes to depend on the imaginary components of the spatial solution, $g(r)$.
 We solved eq. \ref{eq:ODE} by splitting the 2nd-order ODE into a system of first-order ODEs, using a Runge-Kutta solver.
 We applied the Neumann and Dirichlet boundary condition for an outward propagating homogenous eigenmode, and updated the coefficients of the ODE at each grid point using the background quantities supplied by the time-average flow properties.
 We apply a perturbation amplitude of $~2.7\times 10^{-3}$ for both $\rho_{1}/\rho$, and $v_{1}/a$ at the wind base, and set the frequency to $\omega~=~0.628~\omega_c$.
 With the solution of $f_1$, we extract $\rho_1$ and $v_1$ by using eq. \ref{eq:PertMC} and eq. \ref{eq:pertMCf} to obtain the complete acoustic wave behavior of the system.

 We present the results of our calculations in Fig.~\ref{fig:Wave Sol}.
 In the left column, we show a time snapshot of the simulation results used in Fig. \ref{fig:Decomp} and the corresponding time snapshot from the linearized solution.
 In this snapshot, the linearized solution exhibits similar amplitude and phase behavior for $\rho_1/\rho$ and $v_1/a$ compared to the simulation results.
 Additionally, the linearized solution shows similar energy growth and distribution among kinetic and potential wave energy.
 In the right column, we show that in the time-dependent simulation, there is a time during the periodic cycle when eq.~\ref{eq:Wave} does not adequately capture the periodic behavior.
 Specifically, we find a snapshot containing a kink in the unsteady flow region in the simulation results.
 The kink is a discontinuous change in the slope of $v_1$ corresponding to a discontinuous jump in $v_1'$.
 We determined that the kink is caused by the absolute value of $v'$ in the force multiplier prescription.
 We will discuss the kink and its significance in \S~\ref{sec:self}.